 A retrospective cohort study from Boston examined 52 patients with long COVID (also called post-acute sequelae of SARS-CoV-2, or PASC) who received SGB between September 2022 and September 2024.
 On average, patients underwent three SGB injections.
 The study found that most patients reported improvement in their long COVID symptoms after treatment.
 The symptoms that showed the most improvement were brain fog, fatigue, dizziness, and headache.
 About one quarter of patients reported at least one side effect, though these were mostly short-lived.

-Pilot Study: Effectiveness and Safety (2024)
+A Pilot Study on Effectiveness and Safety

 A pilot study published in the Psychopharmacology Bulletin in 2024 by Levey and colleagues examined the effectiveness and safety of SGB in patients with long COVID.
 The study found that SGB treatment was associated with meaningful symptom reduction and was well-tolerated.
 While the sample size was small, the results were consistent with findings from other groups and helped build the case for larger trials.

-Autonomic Neuroscience Chart Review (2024)
+Insights from an Autonomic Neuroscience Chart Review

 A retrospective chart review published in Autonomic Neuroscience in August 2024 documented reductions in long COVID symptoms after SGB.
 The study specifically tracked changes in fatigue, cognitive function, and autonomic symptoms.
 Results showed measurable improvement in most patients, adding to the growing body of evidence supporting SGB as a treatment option for this population.